 As a side note, when cold smoking, be sure to run your smoker at the highest recommended temperature.
 Say, a recipe calls for smoking at no higher than 80F, so you should try to smoke at 80F or just under.
 If the recipe calls for 60F – 70F, run the smokehouse at 70F.
 The reason is that cold smoke doesn’t rise up well enough to ensure proper airflow and removal of stale smoke.
 Another reason is that the colder the smoke, the harder it is for it to penetrate food.

 I am 100% happy with the cold smoking performance.
 I get beautiful thin and blue smoke that has a pleasant smell.
 I can easily get 2-3 hours of consistent smoke out of it but I am sure I could even push it to 4 hours with some thoughtful charcoal and wood chank rationing and placement.

 After a large number of smokes with this smokehouse, I am generally very happy with it.
 The quality of the kielbasa that comes out of it is outstanding.
 I can’t see how it can get much better.
 The operation is easy.

-If there is one thing I don’t like it would be having to add wood chunks every 15 minutes.
+If there is one thing I don’t like it would be having to add wood chunks every 15 minutes (in winter).
+In summer, as I don’t have to open the damper as much, I get about 30 minutes of continuous smoke.
 The temperature in the Minimax is too high, and the wood chunks burn out quite quickly.
 It’s not that big of a deal, but I would prefer to have at least 2 hours of tending-free operation.
 So the plan is to eventually add another inlet for smoke only and use the MiniMax for heat generation.
-I can get 2-3 hours of consistent heat from it before I have to add more charcoal.
+I can get 2-3 hours in winter and 4-5 hours in summer of consistent heat from it before I have to add more charcoal.
 I am considering connecting my large BGE to supply smoke, which can produce great ‘thin and blue’ smoke for hours.